 - Women are attracted to funny men because they interpret a sense of humor as a sign of underlying intelligence.
 Because women have to invest more effort in having and caring for children compared with men, they try to select a partner who can provide them and their children with food, money, and other necessities.
 Intelligent men might be more likely to provide these important resources, which makes them more attractive partners.

 Remember that although these theories are interesting, it doesn’t mean that every man and woman wants the same things from their partners.
 In general, most people appreciate those who are funny, good listeners, and nonjudgmental.

 It’s natural to assume that people will like us more if we hint about our accomplishments or strengths.

 Humble bragging, or just full-on bragging, makes you look insecure.
 Quite the opposite of likable, it advertises your need for validation.
 You are signaling that you want others’ approval, which makes you needy.

 Studies show that humblebragging is even less likable than straight-up bragging.
 If you do want to share something, don’t sneak it in.
 Be unapologetic about it.
-In a moment where it’s relevant to share, with pride say, “I was the top soccer player in my school!”
+If it’s relevant, share an achievement with pride, e.g., “I was the top soccer player in my school!”
 That’s more likable than trying to make it sound like you don’t care that you were the best player.

-Even if you know someone famous or impressive, the only time you need to reveal that fact is if it can help the person your talking to.
+If you know someone famous or impressive, the only time you need to reveal that fact is if it can help the person you’re talking to.